guilamu/guilamu-bug-reporter/README.md

 ## Easy Integration
 - Register any plugin with a single function call
 - Add "Report a Bug" link to plugin pages
-- Works with Gravity Forms and any WordPress plugin
+- Works with Gravity Forms and any WordPress plugin on [guilamu's GitHub](https://github.com/guilamu)
 - Supports multiple plugins simultaneously

 ## Key Features